History of artificial intelligence: Automata

-The oldest known automata were the sacred statues of ancient Egypt and Greece.
+The oldest known automata were sacred statues of ancient Egypt and Greece.
 The faithful believed that craftsman had imbued these figures with very real minds, capable of wisdom and emotion—Hermes Trismegistus wrote that "by discovering the true nature of the gods, man has been able to reproduce it".
+English scholar Alexander Neckham asserted that the Ancient Roman poet Virgil had built a palace with automaton statues.